AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-09-01-optimizing-images-for-the-web.md

 </picture>{% endcapture %}
 {% include code.html code=code lang="html" %}

+> Notice that the `src` and `srcset` attributes now point to placeholder images.
+We'll discuss how that works in a bit.

 I'm naming these attributes `data-srcset` and `data-src`, respectively, but you can name them anything you want since they're just [custom data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).

 While we're at it, here's some CSS you may find useful: